-The country ranks second worldwide in terms of per capita energy consumption (12.6 toe, i.e. 10 times the average for Latin America and the Caribbean).
-Electricity consumption per capita is approximately 7 680 kWh (2018).
+The country ranks third worldwide in terms of per capita energy consumption (over 12 toe, i.e. nearly 10 times the average for Latin America and the Caribbean).
+Electricity consumption per capita is approximately 6 000 kWh (2019).
 This exceptionally high level of energy consumption per capita is explained by the existence of energy-intensive industries (ammonia, methanol, fertilizers and aluminium).

 Interactive Chart Trinidad And Tobago Total Energy Consumption

 Crude Oil Production